The Large-Scale Manufacture of Casein From Milk

 In the continuous system, whey is drained off the casein curd before the latter passes through between two or three wash tanks with agitators.
 A decanter is the best separator in this case to remove whey because water consumption is lowest.
 Dewatering between each wash stage uses specialised sieves called inclined static strainers or with decanters.
 After each wash stage, the casein curd with water will pass through another decanter to get rid of as much water as possible before final drying.

 In very large operations, casein coagulation occurs in batch systems using a certain number of vats which are emptied as when they are required to keep feeding the dewheying and washing plants.
-In these systems, washing uses a countercurrent process rather than cocouurent because it is more economical.
+In these systems, washing uses a countercurrent process rather than cocurrent because it is more economical.

+In the countercurrent system pure water washes curd that has been washed earlier.
+The wash water which contains impurities from previous washing will partially clean fresh curd.
+It is still the most efficient and effective method of using water in such a process.
 The countercurrent system uses between 0.3 to 0.4 litres of water per litre of milk compared to 1 litre in a cocurrent system.

 The degree of washing defines the purity of the casein.
 Two stages is a minimum requirement.
 The last stage only uses fresh water.
-Following washing, the casein is always decanted where it achieves a dry matter content of 40 to 45%.

-Drying
+Dewatering & Drying

 In some cases a dry soluble product is best obtained by raising the pH of the casein to between 6 and 7 by adding ammonium hydroxide.
-Alternatives can be sodium carbonate, sodium hydroxide and even quarternary compounds of amines as long they are food grade and their addition is manageable.
+Alternatives can be sodium carbonate, sodium hydroxide and even quaternary compounds of amines as long they are food grade and their addition is manageable.

 After washing using the batch washing system, the casein curd is filtered and then hot air-dried to reduce its moisture content and form a powder or solid mass.
 The moisture content of the casein curd at this point will be 12%.
 If it is continuous washing employed, the casein having been dewatered to that DM of 40% or more is further dried in a vibration dryer.

-Drying uses any number of methods from ovens and tunnels to spray drying.
 The temperature of drying depends on the methods used.
 If it is a two-stage drying process, the temperature is between 50 and 55ºC in the first stage and then 65ºC in the second stage.

 After drying, the rennet casein is white or slightly yellow.
 The darker the casein, the more inferior it is regarded because it reflects on increasing levels of lactose which have undergone non-enzymatic browning.